Cyberod/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 # 0x0D Web stack debugging #0 :wrench:

 > Debugging is the process of finding and fixing errors in software that prevents it from running correctly.
 As you become a more advanced programmer and an industry engineer, you will learn how to use debugging tools such as gdb or built-in tools that IDEs have.
-However, it’s important to understand the concepts and processes of debugging manually.
+However, it’s important to understand the concepts and processes of debugging manually so as to appreciate it even more.
 This project covers the optimal framework and blueprint for debugging web stack (remote containers this scenario) bugs

 Challenge: